 Administrative Conference

-An Administrative Conference is an educational, non-disciplinary meeting with a hearing officer to discuss the alleged behavior of concern.
-During an administrative conference, a student will be informed about the provisions in the Duke Community Standard that may be violated should the alleged behavior of concern continue.
-The hearing officer may suggest helpful resources for students and address any further concern.
+An Administrative Conference is an educational and non-disciplinary meeting with a hearing officer to discuss a student's alleged behavior of concern.
+Although the administrative conference is not disciplinary , the Office of Student Conduct & Community Standards may utilize any details gathered during the meeting for future instances of similar concerns.
+During the Administrative Conference, the student will be informed about the provisions of the Duke Community Standard that could be violated if the alleged behavior continues.
+The hearing officer may also suggest helpful resources for the student and address any further concerns.

 Adaptable Resolution

-OSCCS in conjunction with involved students may choose to utilize an adaptable and/or restorative process to resolve and respond to issues of student behavior that may or may not involve an alleged policy violation.
-If the adaptable resolution is not successful, the matter may be referred back to the formal conduct process.
+OSCCS, in conjunction with involved students, may choose to use an adaptable and/or restorative process to resolve and respond to issues of student behavior that may or may not involve an alleged policy violation.
+If the resolution process is unsuccessful, the matter may be referred back to the formal conduct process.
 Records of adaptable resolution will be kept internally and will not be considered part of a student’s reportable disciplinary record, unless otherwise specifically stated.

 Resolution through Agreement